dedis/odyssey/docs/cloudVM.md

 ![](assets/vcloud/9.png)

-Then we are ready to start the VM, go to “Virtual Machines” > “Actions” > “Power on and Force Recustomization” (in this case it is already powered on):
+Then we are ready to start the VM, go to “Virtual Machines” > “Actions” > “Power on and Force Recustomization” (in this case it is already powered on).
+You should then be able to access your VM using the root user and custom password we previously set:

 ![](assets/vcloud/10.png)

 ## Create a template

+The template is the base VM image that will be copied to create new enclaves.

 You first need to create a catalog that will contain your new template.
 This is done by selecting "Librairies > Catalog > New":

 ![](assets/vcloud/23.png)

-Then **be sure** that the vApp you want to use as a template doesn't any **any network** attached to it.
+Then **be sure** that the vApp you want to use as a template doesn't have **any network** attached to it.
 You can check it by selecting your vApp and checking the "Network" section.
 This section MUST be empty: